walt-er/hooks-workshop-notes/README.md

     * a parent component is required to maintain a record of which components are coming in or out

 ### performance
+* classes are slightly more performant thank hooks, but in most cases this is likely negligible
 * diffing the virtual React DOM and the real DOM is actually not inherently costly, it's the side effects that get ya
 * memoization
     * old-school word for "caching something"